Is There a Freely App? What Actually Runs Freely — and How to Use It Abroad

 Because the router supplies the UK connection, it isn't only your Freely box that benefits.
 Phones, tablets, laptops, games consoles and streaming sticks on the same Wi-Fi all share the UK residential IP, so BBC iPlayer, ITVX and the rest work across the home at once.

 No — Freely isn't available to download on a Fire TV Stick, Chromecast, phone or tablet.
-It runs only on Freely-enabled smart TVs and on dedicated Freely boxes like the Netgem PLEIO, Manhattan Aero and Humax Aura.
+It runs only on Freely-enabled smart TVs and on dedicated Freely boxes like the Netgem PLEIO, Manhattan Aero and Humax Aura EZ.

 Not built in — LG and Samsung haven't added Freely.
 You'd plug a separate Freely box (such as the PLEIO or Aero) into the TV instead.